Shimbashi Tokyo – Japanese Salaryman Playground

 Yakitori Restaurants in Shimbashi

 Shimbashi is very easy to get to.
-You can get a train to Shimbashi station on the xxx lines or you can go to Shiomode station on the Oedo line and it is only a 400 meter walk to Shimashi or you can walk from Ginza around 10 minutes to Shimbashi station.
+You can get a train to Shimbashi station or you can go to Shiomode station on the Oedo line and it is only a 400 meter walk to Shimashi or you can walk from Ginza around 10 minutes to Shimbashi station.

 Back streets of Shimbashi